Kadeko/VRCBreeze/Documentation/GUIDELINES.md

 # Guidelines

-1) You can use this prefab in Avatars, including public Avatars!
+1) You can use this prefab in Avatars & Worlds, including publicly released!

-2) Avatar, Clothing & Hair distribution using this prefab is allowed with condition to credit Kadeko, InviaWaffles & Vistanz.
+2) Avatar, World, Clothing & Hair distribution using this prefab is allowed with condition to credit Kadeko, InviaWaffles & Vistanz.
 Linking to this github is optional.
 - However, distributing this prefab only and taking credit is prohibited!

 3) You are allowed to modify this prefab for your own prefabs & tools!